Digital dividends: The positive effects of digital identity

 The (Austrian) Chancellery declared it would guarantee citizens were protected, and that it would carry out the general public's wishes.

-The "citizen card" has made it possible to better express the public will and put citizens at the heart of the entire e-Government 2.0 program.
+The "citizen card" has made it possible to better express that citizens are at the heart of the entire e-Government 2.0 program.

 Malaysian biometric Mykad, introduced in 2001, was presented that way and proof of Malaysia's modernity.
 The convenient government multi-purpose smart ID card is proof of citizenship but also serves as: